 - Visit the Delaware River Waterfront’s Shank’s Original for a highly reputed cheesesteak and an old-school South Philly experience.
 Wise patrons know to save room for a bite or two of Shank’s famed chicken cutlet sandwich too.
 901 S. Columbus Boulevard, Pier 40, (215) 218-4000, shanksoriginal.com

 - Every sandwich at the award-winning Tony Luke’s—now with multiple locations in multiple states—is worth ordering.
 And although the cheesesteak, made with 100% USDA-inspected rib-eye steak, was not on the restaurant’s original menu, it’s been a top seller ever since it was added six months after opening in 1992.
-Original location, 39 E. Oregon Avenue, (215) 551-5725, tonylukes.com
+The original location, 39 E. Oregon Avenue, (215) 551-5725, tonylukes.com

 - Like South Philadelphia, Roxborough boasts a solid across-the-street cheesesteak shops rivalry: Chubby’s versus Dalessandro’s.
 Chubby’s, thin rib-eye steak is mixed with thin-sliced onions and served on an Amoroso’s roll.
 Plus, there are more cheese options here than at most Philly shops.
 Patrons can take their pick from American, provolone, Swiss, pepper jack, and Cheez Whiz.
 5826 Henry Avenue, (215) 487-2575

 - Dalessandro’s Steaks has racked up an enormous amount of accolades since getting into the cheesesteak business a half-century ago.
 For this Roxborough neighborhood staple, freshness rules, and that’s why they use only the freshest meats, cheeses, produce and bread to make their raved-about creations one sandwich at a time.
 600 Wendover Street, (215) 482-5407, dalessandros.com